 UK and Ireland apprenticeship scheme

-As an apprentice at Turner & Townsend, you will have the opportunity to study to degree level whilst gaining work experience and completing our internal development programme.
-Typically you will work full time four days a week and attend university or college one day per week.
+As an apprentice at Turner & Townsend, you will have the opportunity to study whilst gaining work experience and completing our internal development programme.
+Typically you will work full time four days a week and attend university or college and/or complete apprenticeship activities one day per week.

-During your five year apprenticeship, you will be provided with a development pathway that is aligned to your academic study, our internal competency frameworks and supporting professional frameworks, including RICS and APM.
+During your apprenticeship, you will be provided with a development pathway that is aligned to your academic study, our internal competency frameworks and supporting professional frameworks, including RICS and APM.

 The programme is designed to: